 Smoked Turkey Breast How-To

-For more details on different prep methods including making the herb butter and brining, click over to my lengthier post on smoking a whole turkey.
+For more details on different prep methods, click over to my lengthier post on smoking a whole turkey.

 Smoked Turkey Breast Temperature and Time